DNS for emails

 _dmarc.another.example.jp.
 IN TXT "v=DMARC1; p=none"

-p=none will request not to quarantine (do nothing) failed mails.
+p=none will request not to quarantine (do nothing) failed emails.

 DMARC can ask/recommend other servers how to handle invalid emails, but the final decision depends on each receiver.